-Project GreenHeart will build the ecological, economic and social value of the Lilongwe Wildlife Centre
+Project GreenHeart will build the ecological, economic and social value of Lilongwe Wildlife Centre

-The Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife sanctuary, renowned for its high standards of animal welfare.
-Set in a beautiful 180-hectare protected nature reserve in the middle of the capital city, the Centre is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.
+Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife sanctuary, renowned for its high standards of animal welfare.
+Set in a beautiful 180-acre protected nature reserve in the middle of the capital city, the Centre is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.

-We are embarking on an exciting initiative to redevelop LWC’s facilities for both its animal residents and visitors.
-Supported by a range of donors and partners, Project GreenHeart is part of Lilongwe City Council’s vision to develop an ecological corridor through the heart of the city.
+We are embarking on an exciting initiative to redevelop LWC’s facilities for the benefit of both its animal residents and visitors.
+Supported by a range of donors and partners, Project GreenHeart is part of Lilongwe City Council’s vision to develop an ecological corridor through the heart of the capital city.
 It will turn the Centre into a leading eco-tourist destination and build the status of Lilongwe as an emerging green city in Southern Africa.

-The LWC supports national wildlife rescue teams, offers a critical lifeline to injured and orphaned animals and provides a solution for authorities confiscating animals from wildlife criminals.
+LWC supports national wildlife rescue teams, offers a critical lifeline to injured and orphaned animals and provides a solution for authorities confiscating animals from wildlife criminals.
 Central to the redevelopment are the substantial upgrades to the wildlife rehabilitation facilities.
 Improving these crucial facilities – such as the vet clinic and animal enclosures – will further strengthen our capacity for wildlife protection.
-We are also aiming to improve wildlife welfare by reducing visitor pressure on the sanctuary areas and offering alternative opportunities for people to get closer to nature.
-Project GreenHeart will also conserve an important green space within a rapidly urbanising city, improving forestry management within the nature reserve, safeguarding habitats for wildlife and providing other vital ecosystem services.
+We are also improving wildlife welfare by reducing visitor pressure on the sanctuary areas and offering alternative opportunities for people to get closer to nature.
+You can read our statement on closing sanctuary tours here.

 A pioneering new education zone will serve as a gold-standard facility for inspiring the next generation of environmentalists within Malawi.
-The LWC is uniquely positioned to act as the country’s leading facility for conservation education.
-Each year the Centre welcomes thousands of school groups to learn more about the environment.
-To date, our environmental education programme has reached over 175,000 school children across Malawi.
+The Centre is uniquely positioned to act as the country’s leading facility for conservation education.
+Each year we welcome thousands of schoolchildren to learn more about the environment.
+To date, our environmental education programme has reached over 175,000 schoolchildren across Malawi.